Tees Valley: Businesses

 The many chemistry-based businesses on Teesside include Huntsman Tioxide plant at Greatham makes titanium dioxide.
 Huntsman's European headquarters are in Wynyard.
 Johnson Matthey Catalysts and Fujifilm Dyosynth Biologics have manufacturing units in Billingham while the Lucite International Acrylics factory and the Mitsubishi battery chemical plant are on the other side of the town.
 Exwold Technology operate their two extrusion and packaging facilities in Hartlepool.
 Banner Chemicals are adjacent to the A66 in Middlesbrough.
 Aldous Huxley's visit to the former ICI plant in Billingham inspired Brave New World and this unit now makes fertiliser for Growhow, using 1% of the UK's natural gas.
 SABIC petrochemicals and polymers, Lotte Chemicals PET and PTA plants, Biffa recycled polymers, Huntsman polyurethanes and the Ensus Biofuels all operate at Wilton.
 ConocoPhillips refinery, BP Cats, Harvest Energy Biodiesel unit, Greenery Fuels, Fine Organics, Vertelus speciality chemicals and Ineos Nitriles are all based at Seal Sands, with Vopak and Simon Storage tank storage businesses nearby.
-Air Products are building two waste to energy units at Seal Sands, and Sita are upgrading their unit at Haverton Hill.
-Marlow Foods produce Quorn, and KP Snacks make McCoy's Crisps in Billingham.
+Sita are upgrading their unit at Haverton Hill.
+Marlow Foods produce Quorn, and KP Snacks make McCoy's in Billingham.
 Santander UK's mortgages division is located in Thornaby.
 Tetley Tea have had their only tea bag factory in the UK at Eaglescliffe, in the borough of Stockton-on-Tees, since 1969.
 It is the largest tea bag factory in the world and makes 18 billion tea bags a year.
 Its distribution centre is at nearby Newton Aycliffe in County Durham.